At The Law Offices of Neil Crane, we understand that there are a lot of bankruptcy myths that prevent people from seeking the help that they need.

 A properly filed case will not result in any loss of assets.
-Bankruptcy law provides for liberal “exemptions” or allowances for assets that are protected for you and necessary to your fresh start.
+Bankruptcy law protects homes and personal belongings through liberal “exemptions” or allowances for assets that are protected for you and necessary to your fresh start.
 Bankruptcy is filed to protect what you own and get rid of what you owe.
-Homes, automobiles, personal belongings, furniture and other assets are protected by bankruptcy law, including all pensions and all forms of IRAs up to $1 million along with cash of up to $12,750 per person.
+Homes, automobiles, personal belongings, furniture and other assets are protected by bankruptcy law, including all pensions and all forms of IRAs up to $1 million along with cash of up to $14,000+/- per person.
 These assets are protected from your creditors so you can restart and rebuild your family’s future.

 All debt collection actions in any state or court in the country are immediately stopped by a bankruptcy filing, including repossessions, lawsuits, foreclosure, and attachments.
 Bankruptcy under any chapter protects all of your assets immediately upon filing.
 The automatic stay of bankruptcy takes effect immediately after filing for bankruptcy, stopping the foreclosure process, preventing collection actions and stopping harassment from creditors.

 Bankruptcy Myths #3: Bankruptcy Will Ruin My Credit Score